-The GI Clinical Lab at duPont Hospital for Children also accepts samples for research studies and clinical trials.
+The GI Clinical Lab at Nemours Children’s Hospital, Delaware also accepts samples for research studies and clinical trials.
 As part of the Gastroenterology Lab, we provide services to develop research projects for industry and research institutions.

 Current research collaborators include Mayo Clinic, Florida; Cooper University Hospital, New Jersey; and Digestive Care, Inc., Pennsylvania.

 Sample tubes labeled with patient information and accompanied by Sample Submission Form are to be shipped on dry ice (enough to last up to 48 hours) in a Styrofoam box (8x8 inches suggested or larger), and mailed to: